trueWangSyutung/XiaoAiSchedule/README.md

 #Xiaomi Xiaoai timetable

-Xiaomi Xiaoai's curriculum is for the new edition of Zhengfang educational administration of Beijing University of information technology
+Xiaomi Xiaoai's curriculum is for the new edition of Zhengfang educational administration of Beijing  information technology University
 Current problems:
 1. The function should be unimpeded
 2. The code is not simple enough